Misdiagnosis and Delayed Diagnosis Lawyers in Chicago

 Approximately 40% of medical malpractice cases involve the failure to diagnose, misdiagnosis, or delayed diagnosis of a medical condition.
 This becomes apparent later, and perhaps when it is too late and irreversible damage or symptoms have already taken place.
 We are here to protect your rights and allow you to recover some of the damages that you have unfortunately already faced.

-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+The personal injury lawyers at Agruss Law Firm have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been hurt from a misdiagnosis or delayed diagnosis, contact our office today for a free consultation.

 Common Reasons for Medical Misdiagnoses or Delayed Diagnoses